 Let’s be real, the word "electricity" can sound a bit intimidating when you’re thinking about toys for your kids.
 We want our children to be the next big innovators, but we also want to make sure they aren’t sticking a fork in a toaster.
 The good news?
 Teaching your kids the fundamentals of how power works doesn't have to be a dry science lecture.
 In fact, it can be one of the most entertaining ways to spend an afternoon.

 By using safe, hands-on toys designed to demonstrate electrical concepts, kids can move past just "flipping a switch" to truly understanding the why behind the glow.
-Whether they are building their first circuit, playing with solar-powered gadgets, or learning the logic of coding, electric toys turn abstract science into a tangible adventure.
+Whether they are building their first circuit, playing with solar-powered gadgets, or learning the logic of coding, educational toys turn abstract science into a tangible adventure.
 At Homekartz.com, we believe that the best learning happens when children are too busy having fun to realize they’re becoming mini-engineers.

 Understanding the Flow: An Intro to Currents and Circuits